-Joe Natoli is the University of Miamiís senior vice president for business and finance and chief financial officer.
-In addition, he is currently serving as interim chief operating officer of the Miller School of Medicine and UHealth.
+Joe Natoli has been the University of Miamiís senior vice president for business and finance and chief financial officer since September 2006.

-As senior vice president, he manages the functions of accounting and finance, including investing endowment and pension assets, information technology, procurement, risk management, real estate planning and construction, buildings and grounds, auxiliaries including the BankUnited Center and campus police.
-As interim COO of the Miller School of Medicine and UHealth, he is responsible for business operations that support the schoolís clinical, research and teaching missions including the University of Miami Hospital, the Sylvester Comprehensive Cancer Center, the Bascom Palmer Eye Institute and the University of Miami Medical Group.
+In 2013 and 2014, he also served as interim-COO of the Miller School of Medicine and UHealth, responsible for business operations that support the schoolís clinical, research and teaching missions including the University of Miami Hospital, the Sylvester Comprehensive Cancer Center, the Bascom Palmer Eye Institute and the University of Miami Medical Group.

-He joined the University in September, 2006 following the purchase of Knight Ridder by The McClatchy Company and subsequent divestiture of The Inquirer and Daily News.
+He joined the University following the purchase of Knight Ridder by The McClatchy Company and subsequent divestiture of The Inquirer and Daily News.
 Most of his newspaper career was spent in Miami, on the Knight Ridder corporate staff and at The Miami Herald, where positions held included controller, vice president of operations, general manager and president.

-He is a member of the board of directors of the Coral Gables Trust Company, a leading provider of wealth management, trust and estate services in South Florida and the Mitchell Wolfson Sr. Foundation Board.
+He is a member of the board of directors of Coral Gables Trust Company, a leading provider of wealth management, trust and estate services in South Florida and the Mitchell Wolfson Sr. Foundation Board.
 He has chaired or co-chaired community-wide United Way campaigns in Miami-Dade County, Silicon Valley (San Jose) and Southeastern Pennsylvania (Philadelphia).
 He is a founding board member of the Dolphins Cycling Challenge which benefits the University of Miamiís Sylvester Comprehensive Cancer Center.

 Past honors include Volunteer Fundraiser of the Year by the Silicon Valley Philanthropy Association, Humanitarian Award by the South Florida Epilepsy Foundation, Business School Alumni of the Year by the University of South Florida, Award of Excellence by the Thurgood Marshall Scholarship Fund, Special Achievement in Business by the National Italian-American Foundation and Emerging Leaders by Florida Trend Magazine.
 In 2014, he was inducted into the Iron Arrow Honor Society, the Highest Honor Attained by a student, faculty, administrator or alum at the University of Miami.

+He enjoys running, biking, playing basketball and cheering on the Hurricanes.
 He and his wife, Jennifer, have two children, Joey and Danielle.